GRE Flashcards · Set 3

 cautious, careful, alert

-He was wary of strangers offering unsolicited advice.
+of strangers offering unsolicited advice.

 zenith